mtellal/bgp/doc.md

 When a packet pass by the MPLS network, a Label Edge Router (LER) assign to the packet a label.
 The next routers (Label Switching Routers - LSR) do not read the addrees anynore but use the label to transfer the packet.
 At the edge of the MPLS router a LER remove the label letting the packet in his origin form.
 Routers can have differents names like (CE customer Edge, PE Provider Edge, P Provider)

-### How it is related to BGP (relation) and what are the differences ?
+### How it is related to BGP (relation)?
+What are the differences ?
-BGP is a routing technology, it calculates the best paths to transfer a packet through differents networks and MPLS improves the transimission of the packets between the routers.
+BGP is a routing technology, it calculates the best paths to transfer a packet through differents networks while MPLS improves the transimission of the packets between the routers.
+Thay can be used independently and act on differents planes (control plane and data plane).

 ### What is EVPN ?
 https://rickmur.com/evpn-rfc-7432-explained/

-###

 ### EVPN - VXLAN ?
 Interactions ?
 It is separated ?